dangoslen/dangoslen-me-site/content/blog/whats-the-point-to-retrospectives-anyway.md

 Speaking of time, a critical component to running a good retro is using the time wisely.
 Your retro needs a good agenda to help keep the meeting flowing without going over.

 A good method for this is running the retro in a [Lean Coffee]() format.
 In this format, everyone brings their ideas to the meeting and follows a lightweight process to determine what the group should discuss.
-The agenda is focused purely on the allocation of time and the activity during that time of time rather than the actual content.
+The idea is that a Lean Coffee meeting has a strcuture, but not a set agenda.
+It focuses on allocation of time and the activity during that time of time rather than the actual content.

 Here is a brief guide on how to run a retro like a Lean Coffee meeting: